-If you’re in a rush jump to the Kim Eng video at the bottom.
+If you’re in a rush, watch the Kim Eng video.
 The first method given here is based on traditional Tai Chi standing practices.

 Whatever the circumstances, whether you’re outside, have trouble sitting with your legs crossed or even if you simply enjoy standing, I hope you’ll find a suitable practice.